zkSNACKs/zIPs/README.md

 Wasabi, in theory could use P2SH over P2WPKH, wrapped segwit addresses, (https://github.com/zkSNACKs/Meta/issues/7) since the ability to spend to bech32 addresses is not quite there yet.
 On the other hand, this could be considered a backward-looking short-sighted improvement.

-Another way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses those wouldn not be checked against Golomb-Rice filters, but rather a single backend query would establish its balance only once, then immediately sweeping the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34
+A way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses those would not be checked against Golomb-Rice filters, but rather a single backend query would establish its balance only once, then immediately sweeping the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34

 ### Smartphone